This degree focuses on the need for sustainable engineering solutions that balance environmental, social and economic concerns.

 At Newcastle you will join a School of Chemical Engineering and Advanced Materials with a long-standing reputation for teaching quality and student support.

-The quality of the chemical engineering degrees at Newcastle University is recognised with a top five ranking in The Guardian University Guide 2014.
+The quality of the chemical engineering degrees at Newcastle University is recognised with a top 10 ranking in The Guardian University Guide 2015 and The Complete University Guide 2015.

 Chemical Engineering at Newcastle also ranks in the top 150 universities in the world in the QS World University Rankings by Subject 2014.